akshayka/papers/summaries/chu2013socp-codegen.md

 ## Commentary
-CVXPY (version < 1.0) more or less implements this paper -- it canonicalizes its problems by converting them into SOCPs.
+CVXPY (version < 1.0) more or less implements this paper -- it canonicalizes its problems by converting them into cone programs, including SOCPs.
 You can see this in the source code (available on Github): each atom implements a function named graph_implementation, and this function is invoked during canonicalization.